About the Kingdom

 Maps of the Kingdom, its Dukedoms, Counties, Baronies and Territories are available.
 Each noble is allowed to create his/her own flag, motto, crest and names the locations within his/her jurisdiction.
 Dukes and Duchess are the highest peerage in the land.
 They may petition for those they believe to be worthy of the titles of Count, Countess, Viscount, Viscountess, Baron, or Baroness within their Dukedoms.
 The Titles of Duke, Duchess, Count and Countess are lifetime titles and are inheritable.

-There are also knighthoods in the Kingdom as well as other dignitaries such as the members of the Queen's Royal Court, the Gold and Silver Knights, the Master Wizard, the Kingdom Pope, and the Royal Educator.
+There are also knighthoods in the Kingdom as well as other dignitaries such as the members of the Queen's Royal Court, the Gold and Silver Knights, the Master Wizard, the Kingdom Pope, the Royal Educator and the Royal Scribe.

 The Queen holds Royal Balls and all the Nobility of the Kingdom are invited to attend the Celebration of the Anniversary of the Kingdom.
 During the ball an Honours and Investitures Ceremony is conducted at which new nobility and knights receive accolade.
 Medallions, tiaras, swords, and elaborate certificate proclamations are awarded.
 A banquet is served.